papivot/pace-docs/Kubernetes fundamentals.md

 ...
 ```

 Congratulations!!!
-You executed your first pod in the Kubernetes cluster.
+You executed your first pod in a Kubernetes cluster.

 #### Step 3 - View the POD logs

-Using the name of the POD retrieved in step2, run the following commands -
+Using the name of the POD retrieved in step2, run the following command -

 > `kubectl logs k8s-operations-6f97c49687-rbcqv -n default`